Pyranid Logo

 List<String> tags = List.of("alpha", "beta");

-INSERT INTO product (
+INSERT INTO product (name, vendor_flags, tags)

 );